abrartarafder/Beginner-projects/README.md

 # Calculators in Different Languages

 I think that the best way to learn a language is learning how to build a calculator in that language.

+# TicTacToe game

+Simple TicTacToe game in python made just for fun -- some parts still incomplete.

 # Binary-Search-Code-Project-1